Careers at Accenture

 You can sharpen your communication skills, and familiarize yourself with these types of exercises, by practicing communication asssessment tests.

-Accenture Digital Interview
+Accenture Video Interview

 If you successfully complete the aptitude tests, you'll be invited to a digital interview, conducted on a platform called HireVue.